 The price of BOTOX® varies from provider to provider.
 Typical prices in Bristol might range from £150 for 1-2 areas to over £300 for 3 areas together.
 Prices vary widely and are set by the private clinician.
 Some clinicians offer deals.

-BOTOX® injections are a popular treatment in Bristol to improve the appearance of fine lines and wrinkles.
+BOTOX® injections are no doubt being given in Bristol to improve the appearance of patients’ fine lines and wrinkles.

 Book an appointment with Doctor Brad to discuss how botulinum injections might help you to achieve your treatment goals.
 Home visits are available too.